jbfink/codercamp2012/intro/01_slide.md

 * BASIC stamp
 * *Usually* open-ish.

 .notes BASIC stamp not so recent.
-Note that most/all of these boards have cheap / easy / free / cross-platform programming toolsNote that most/all of these boards have cheap / easy / free / cross-platform programming tools.
+Note that most/all of these boards have cheap / easy / free / cross-platform programming tools

 !SLIDE
 # Correlative?
 Causative? #